Formalizing Stack Safety as a Security Property: Properties by Example

 Before the call, the program counter is 16 and the stack pointer is 980.
 So we define a predicate on states that should hold just after the return: \(\ret\ \mach \triangleq \mach[\PCname] = 20 \wedge \mach[\SP] = 980\).
-We can identify the point just after the return (if a return occurs) as the first state in which the pending call stack is smaller than it was just after the call. \(\wbcf\) requires that if \(\mach\) is the state at that point, then \(\ret ~ \mach\) holds.
+We can identify the point just after the return (if a return occurs) as the first state in which the pending call stack is smaller than it was just after the call. \(\wbcf\) requires that, if \(\mach\) is the state at that point, then \(\ret ~ \mach\) holds.
+This property is formalized in \cref{tab:props}, line 1.

 \paragraph*{Stack Integrity}